 - Increase radar duty cycles ( duty cycle is the time transmitter runs for one out of 100 microseconds, higher duty cycles increase range ), higher duty cycles reduces jammer effectiveness

-- High gain radar ( gain describes how well the antenna converts input power into radio waves headed in a specified direction, higher gain mean radar beam is narrower and it convert more percentages of it’s energy in specific direction )
+- High gain radar ( gain describes how well the antenna converts input power into radio waves headed in a specified direction, higher gain mean radar beam is narrower and it converts more percentages of its energy in a specific direction )

 - HoJ missiles